 You know what’s really great about the National Park Service 100th Birthday celebration?
 EVERYONE can be a part of the celebration!!
 There are a few ways for you to join in the celebration:

 Visit the National Parks ~ From August 25th through August 28th there is FREE admission to the Parks.

 Join the National Park Community ~ You’ll have access to guides, info, travel tips, and also much more!

 Support the National Park Foundation ~ Help the preserve and continue the legacy of the National Parks by supporting and protecting these beautiful places.

-If you have not yet had the chance to visit any of the National Parks then now is the time to #FindYourPark!
-Get out there with your family and experience the beauty of the Parks for yourself….I guarantee you’ll want to visit ALL of them once you do!
+If you have not yet had the chance to visit any of the National Parks, then now is the time to #FindYourPark!
+Get out there with your family and then experience the beauty of the Parks for yourself…I guarantee you’ll want to visit ALL of them, once you do!